 Today, the Trillium Waverly Children’s Programs (including day treatment and therapeutic school programs, outpatient therapy, and most of Trillium’s community-based programs for the greater Portland metro region) are housed on the Parry Center campus.

 If you would like information about the Waverly adoption registry, please contact us either by phone at 541-990-6288 or by email at AdoptionRegistry@TrilliumFamily.org.

 Today Trillium Family Services is Oregon’s largest community benefit provider of mental and behavioral healthcare for children and families.
-Trillium is ranked as one of the top five most effective Children’s Mental Health Organization nationwide.
+Our interventions are ranked in the top 10-20 percent most effective among children’s mental health organizations nationwide.

 Trillium’s evidence-based mental health practices are guided by the principles of Trauma-Informed Care.
 Treatment plans are tailored to meet the needs of each child, parents and family members are inclusive members in each child’s treatment, and enrichment programs such as horticultural, equine and canine therapies support and enhance successful outcomes.